Learning from Videos for 3D World: Enhancing MLLMs with 3D Vision Geometry Priors: Experiments

-\myparagraph{Visual geometry improves spatial reasoning, specifically in measurement estimation.} We also ablate the effect of finetuning and visual geometry in Table \ref{table:ablation_spatial}.
-The figure illustrates that fine-tuning on our mixed dataset leads to a substantial performance gain in measurement estimation (\textit{e.g.}, absolute distance, room size).
-After incorporating the visual geometry into the model architecture, it further improves absolute distance and room size by 4.7\% and 8.5\%, respectively.
+We then investigate the effects of fine-tuning and visual geometry in Table \ref{table:ablation_spatial}.
+The table illustrates that fine-tuning on our mixed dataset (S1) leads to a substantial performance gain in measurement estimation (rows 1 vs. 2).
+In addition to the data used in this paper (S1), the VLM-3R dataset \cite{fan2025vlm} (S2), which is specially curated for the task types in VSI-Bench, is also incorporated in our analysis.
+After incorporating the 3D geometry into the model architecture, the results show consistent gains with the different data compositions, \textit{i.e.}, S1, S2 and S1+S2.